-Measure Title 11 Maintenance and utilisation of Air Quality and Planning Toolkit Definition Key Intervention planners and dispersion modelling toolkit to assist other local authority officers in the f the air quality issues in the development ocess.
+Measure Title 14 Maintenance and utilisation of Air Quality and Planning Toolkit Definition Key Intervention A GIS based dispersion modelling toolkit to assist planners and other local authority officers in the consideration of the air quality issues in the development management process.
 Ensure future development does not compromise achievement of statutory air quality objectives through use of toolkit to assess planning Development.
-Responsible authority and other partners Powers to be used Fife Council Part IV of the Environment Act 1995
+Responsible aut hority and other partners Powers to be used Fife Council Part IV of the Environment Act 1995